waysidemapping/pinhead/README.md

 * Filenames should be literal and descriptive at the risk of being verbose.
   * E.g. prefer <img src="https://pinhead.ink/v1/giraffe.svg" height="15px" width="15px"/> `giraffe` to `zoo` and <img src="https://pinhead.ink/v1/greek_cross.svg" height="15px" width="15px"/> `greek_cross` to `medicine`.
 * Two files should have similar names if the components of their icons are similar.
+* Two files cannot share a name, even if they are in different subdirectories.

+#### Subdirectories
-* The subdirectory of an icon is not important.
+* The subdirectory of an icon is used only for developer-side convenience and has no effect on distributed icons.
+* Files are broadly organized by design, not by content.
+* Some subdirectories contain README.md files which give more detailed information.

 ### AI/ML policy